Rami3344/Rock-paper-scissors-node-js/README.md

 Attention! :
 you have to write your choise in Uppercase
 example:
-node game.js r        if you want to select rock , you have to write R after game.js not r
+ "node game.js r"         if you want to select rock , you have to write R after game.js not r